Kentucky Inmate Search

 Visitation Hours

 Visitation hours vary depending on the inmate's housing assignment within the detention facility.
-The general visitation hours are:
+The general visitation hours are structured to accommodate both the jail's operational needs and the visitors' schedules:

 Inmate Communications